-From 1857 to 1947, India was under the rule of Britishers.
-During that time the country witnessed several changes in the areas of economy, policies, and several other spheres of life.
+From 1857 to 1947, India was directly under the rule of Britain.
+During that time the country witnessed changes in economics, politics, and many other spheres of life.
 This period was seen to be the toughest time in the history of India.
-This country got affected in several ways during the rule of Britishers.
-There was a mix of positive and negative impact of Britisher’s rule on the colony as well as the country.

 Negative impact of British rule in India

 Britain created dependency by destroying Indian industries